garethjmsaunders/sec-digital-calendar-chrome-extension/README.md

 The button opens the full website in mobile-view in a small window, so you can access everything on this site within the toolbar popup.

 Want to move everything to a full tab?
 Right-click a link and select 'Open link in new tab'.

+## Pending Review at the Chrome Web Store

+**This extension has been submitted to the Chrome Web Store and is pending review.
+In the meantime, feel free to download it and sideload it into Chrome.**